Updated April 20, 2023

 Doing what you love is the best thing in the world.
-In this age of massive connection, new jobs are always being produced and people are being hired in new positions all the time.
-Thus, twenty first century is an era of unprecedented opportunity.
-If you want to do what you love, you can choose right now.
+In this age of massive connection, new jobs are always produced, and people are always hired in new positions.
+Thus, the twenty-first century is an era of unprecedented opportunity.
+You can choose right now if you want to do what you love.

-There’s other side as well.
-Many self-help gurus are speaking about following your passion and doing things in your own way; but rarely have they given any blueprint for what you should do if you want to do what you love.
+There’s another side as well.
+Many self-help gurus are speaking about following your passion and doing things in your own way, but rarely have they given any blueprint for what you should do if you want to do what you love.

-Treat this article as a bridge from what you are doing to what you love doing.
-After reading this article, if you apply these steps you would most certainly will be able to take the first step of doing what you love.
+Treat this article as a bridge between what you are doing and what you love doing.
+After reading this article, if you apply these steps, you can certainly take the first step of doing what you love.

-In this article, first of all we will talk about the reality check first.
+In this article, we will first talk about the reality check.
 Then we will talk about how you can make the transition from loving what you love to do to doing what you love doing.
 Then we will talk about an action strategy to get you started.

 If you’re ready, let’s get started.